Contact

 About me

-I am an improviser, composer and artist whose work combines acoustic and electronic improvised music, experimental composition, and DIY publishing/printmaking.
+I am an improviser, composer and artist whose work combines acoustic and electronic improvised music, experimental composition, and DIY publishing practices.

 My work in more detail

-Saxophone // As an improvising baritone saxophone player, I have collaborated with a range of artists and ensembles internationally for over a decade.
+Saxophone // As an improvising baritone and alto saxophone player, I have collaborated with a range of artists and ensembles internationally for over a decade.
 Recent highlights include playing with Chris Corsano as part of his 2022 Cafe Oto residency, and being one of two UK artists (with Mandhira De Saram) commissioned by Australian Art Orchestra to co-create and perform Fresh Water – Salt Water in Melbourne and Huddersfield (a hcmf// and AAO co-commission, also in 2022).
 I have a long-standing duo with guitarist Anton Hunter (Ripsaw Catfish), as well as regular collaborations with Tullis Rennie, Benedict Taylor, Dee Byrne and others.
-I have performed bandmate duties in many groups including Alex Ward’s Items 10 and 7, Madwort Sax Quartet, Article XI and MoonMot.
+I have performed bandmate duties in many groups including Tullis Rennie’s Safe Operating Space, The Seen, Colin Webster Large Ensemble and Alex Ward’s Items 10 and 7.

 Composition // In my composition work I make experimental scores using graphics, notation, text, and booklet/zine formats.
 The primary outlet for this music is my band Sloth Racket, formed in 2015, which has toured widely and released five studio albums.
 Our most recent exploits include an April 2024 a double bill tour with Mark Holub’s Vienna-based band Anthropods, and our sixth album is in progress.
 I created my first large scale installation-type work And then the next thing you know for hcmf// in 2021; a giant, hanging fragmented graphic score plus sample set, for a trio of Tullis Rennie, Otto Willberg and myself.
 Notable earlier work includes an Artist In Residence and Headline Artist commission for Lancaster Jazz Festival 2016, and a Jazz North East commission for Gateshead International Jazz Festival in 2015, which led to the formation of Sloth Racket.

-Electronics // Away from the saxophone, paper and pens, my recent explorations into live electronics have led to ongoing collaborations with sound artists Graham Dunning and Kate Carr, alongside a solo practice and improvised encounters with artists including Phil Durrant, Bill Thompson, Mark Wastell, Alex Bonney, Bell Lungs and Tom Mills.
+Electronics // Working with electronics has led to ongoing collaborations with Kate Carr (as Quartz Sand), Graham Dunning (as Grid & Robots), Dee Byrne and Tullis Rennie, alongside improvised encounters with artists including Phil Durrant, Bill Thompson, Mark Wastell, Alex Bonney, Bell Lungs and Tom Mills.
 My solo improvisation on tabletop electronics, Be unafraid to open things up, was released as part of a split tape with Suren Seneviratne on Fractal Meat Cuts in 2022.
+My sampler-based solo collage set Patch Dynamics had its first outing at hcmf// in 2024, with a second appearance in Spring 2025 at Sonics Hastings.

-Teaching // My education work has included workshops, courses and guest lectures on improvisation and/or composition, including for London College of Communication (UAL), Aldeburgh Young Musicians (Britten Pears Arts), Eastern Ear, Trinity Laban, and for various festivals.
-I currently lead the Experimental Ensemble at City, University of London as a Visiting Lecturer.
+Teaching // I lead the student Experimental Ensemble at City St Georges, University of London.
+Other education work has included workshops, courses and guest lectures on improvisation and/or composition, including for London College of Communication (UAL), Aldeburgh Young Musicians (Britten Pears Arts), Eastern Ear, Trinity Laban, and for various festivals.

 My pronouns are they/them.